-- 3.4.
-The flowchart below sets out the main stages of the plan-making process.
-Planning legislation requires two formal rounds of consultation although the Council may choose to undertake an additional round of consultation at the start of the process, often known as the Issues and Options stage.
+- 3.4 The flowchart below sets out the main stages of the plan-making process.
+Planning legislation requires two formal rounds of consultation.
+However, the Council may choose to undertake an additional round of consultation at the start of the process which is often known as the Issues and Options stage.
 The views collected during consultation and engagement with stakeholders form part of the evidence base to support the Local Plan and sit alongside the other evidence produced to support and justify policies.
-Newham's existing evidence base is available to view online. - 3.5.
-During the implementation of a Plan, policies will be monitored to see if they are effective in delivering the Plan's aims and this monitoring forms part of the evidence to inform future reviews Local Plans should be reviewed to assess whether they need to be updated at least once every five years, taking account of changing circumstances in an area or changes to national policy, and should be updated as necessary.
+Newham's existing evidence base is available to view online. - 3.5 Policies will be monitored to see if they are effective in delivering the Plan's aims.
+This monitoring forms part of the evidence to inform future reviews.
+Local Plans should be reviewed every 5 years to assess whether they need to be updated, taking account of changing circumstances in an area or changes to national policy.
+A new or revised Local Plan should then be produced if necessary.